 |White Pine Trail||Little Beaver Campground||3.5 miles||The first 0.7 miles of this trail are interpretive but you can continue on it along the east shore of Beaver Lake to the Beaver Lake backcountry sites and eventually the Lakeshore Trail at Trappers Lake.|

 Most of the backcountry campsites in Pictured Rocks sit along the Lakeshore Trail at 3-5 mile increments.
 They are your only option for camping in the backcountry and reservations are a must.
-You can download a reservation form here.
 The Lakeshore starts accepting reservations for the upcoming year on January 1st.
-There is a $15 reservation fee and campsites are awarded on a first-come-first-served basis so make sure you submit a few different itineraries.
+There is a $15 reservation fee.

 The following are the backcountry sites located along the Lakeshore Trail from south to north.
 I noted mileposts but don’t expect to find neat mile markers in the backcountry.
 I included them just to give you an idea of where they were located along the trail and in relation to each other…